samuelcolvin/notbook/README.md

 ### Disadvantages

-* perhaps in some scenarios slightly slower than running code in an existing python process
+* perhaps in some scenarios slightly slower than running code in an existing python process (this is currently exacerbated by [this issue with bokeh](https://github.com/bokeh/bokeh/issues/10007))

 ### Further enhancements